 SMELL for the distinctive “rotten egg” odor of natural gas.

 Never try to find the leak yourself.
+If you suspect one:

 LEAVE the area immediately, warning others in the area as you leave.
 Keep everyone away from the area until emergency assistance arrives.